Justintlai/slate/source/index.html.md

 }
 ```

-This endpoint update a category.
+This endpoint will update a specific category.

 ### HTTP Request